siddharth6164/Autocomplete-Search-Bar/README.md

    - Create a dropdown list to display matching suggestions.
    - Highlight the active suggestion as the user navigates with the keyboard.

-Would you like me to draft the React code for this or refine any details?
-Let me know! 🚀

 ---
 ### Screenshot ###